 The UE has successfully joined a multicast service/application and the PDU session for the multicast service/application has been established.

 The (MB-)SMF subscribes to the UDM/UDR on the changes of the multicast information including the authorization information.
 Step 2 may also be performed during step 1.
+SMF may get data from UDR via UDM/PCF/NEF.

 The content provider updates the multicast information.
 The NEF is involved in the provisioning if the content provider belongs to a 3rd party.

 The UDM/UDR notifies the (MB-)SMF when the authorization for a UE to join the multicast service/application is revoked.
 The identifier of the multicast service/application and UE identifier (i.e. SUPI) is included in the notification.
+The identifier of the multicast service/application may be a Temporary Mobile Group Identifier (TMGI) or a multicast address.

-The (MB-)SMF releases the PDU session for the multicast service/application identified by the received identifier.
+The (MB-)SMF may release the PDU session for the multicast service/application identified by the received identifier if no UE is left using the multicast service.

 When a UE decides to revoke the authorization, the UE may send a request to the content provider in the application layer, then the step 3, 4, and 5 of the solution apply.

-Editor's note: The identifier for the multicast service/application is to be updated according to SA2 progress.
+Editor's note: Whether SMF and MB-SMF are separated needs to be revisited once SA2 has conclusion.

 6.5.3 Solution evaluation

 TBC